ckn3/SA-Recon/README.md

 This code is an implementation of Shape-adaptive Reconstruction (SaR) proposed in "Classification of Hyperspectral Images Using SVM with Shape-adaptive Reconstruction and Smoothed Total Variation", [Link](https://arxiv.org/abs/2203.15619).

 The SaR code can be used as a denoising method for hyperspectral datasets.
 In [this paper](https://arxiv.org/abs/2203.15619), SaR is firstly used as a preprocessing step before training a semi-supervised classifier.
-SaR has been applied in an unsupervised diffusion-based algorithm called [DSIRC](https://arxiv.org/abs/2204.13497) as a smoothing stage as well, demonstrating the efficacy of SaR.
+SaR has been applied in an unsupervised diffusion-based algorithm called [DSIRC](https://arxiv.org/abs/2204.13497) as a smoothing stage as well.

 SaR uses several Matlab Toolboxes, see [LASIP](https://webpages.tuni.fi/lasip/2D/) and [SA-DCT](https://webpages.tuni.fi/foi/SA-DCT/).